The gap phenomenon in parabolic geometries: Results and local models for specific geometries

 \item[D:] $\metric = a^2(dx^2 + \sinh^2(x) dy^2) + b^2(dz^2 - \sinh^2(z) dt^2)$ ($a,b$ constant)

 This is a product of two spaces of constant curvature \cite[(12.8)]{SKMH2003}. \item[II:] $\metric = dz^2+ e^{-2z} (dy^2 + 2dxdu) - 35 e^{4z} dx^2 + e^{-8z} du^2$

-This metric is not Einstein, has Ricci scalar a nonzero constant, and appears to be new.
-In \cite{SKMH2003}, Table 38.3 incorrectly lists (12.29) as a type II metric with 4-dimensional isometry group, while (12.29) is in fact type D, as indicated at the bottom of p.179.
+This metric is not Einstein, has Ricci scalar a nonzero constant, and appears to be new.\footnote{In \cite{SKMH2003}, Table 38.3 incorrectly lists (12.29) as a type II metric with 4-dimensional isometry group, while (12.29) is in fact type D, as indicated at the bottom of p.179.
 Also, the type II metric (13.65) is indicated as having four Killing vectors (13.66), but the fourth listed vector field is incorrect.
-Professor Malcolm MacCallum has indicated to us that no type II metric with 4-dimensional isometry group appears to have been known in the literature.

-Our strategy for finding such a type II metric was to obtain a deformation of the type III Kaigorodov metric while preserving its symmetries.
-This led to the ansatz
+Professor Malcolm MacCallum has indicated to us that no type II metric with 4-dimensional isometry group appears to have been known in the literature.} Symmetry-preserving deformations of the type III Kaigorodov metric led to the ansatz